ervitis/freelancetools/README.md

 ## List of TODO

 - Better logging
-- Personalize better the spreadsheet cells inside the json file
+- Personalize better the spreadsheet cells inside the json file (test)
+- Personalize using functional pattern to using services, for example the exchange rate converter service